 Some types of infertility aren't preventable.
 But several strategies may increase your chances of pregnancy.

 Have regular intercourse several times around the time of ovulation for the highest pregnancy rate.
-Having intercourse beginning at least 5 days before and until a day after ovulation improves your chances of getting pregnant.
-Ovulation usually occurs at the middle of the cycle — halfway between menstrual periods — for most women with menstrual cycles about 28 days apart.
+Intercourse beginning at least five days before and until a day after ovulation improves your chances of getting pregnant.
+Ovulation usually occurs in the middle of the cycle — halfway between menstrual periods — for most women with menstrual cycles about 28 days apart.

-For men, although most types of infertility aren't preventable, these strategies may help:
+Although most types of infertility aren't preventable in men, these strategies may help:

 - Limit medications that may impact fertility, both prescription and nonprescription drugs.
 Talk with your doctor about any medications you take regularly, but don't stop taking prescription medications without medical advice.